psychemedia/pentrich-uprising/pentrich-rising.md

 Thus 35 persons altogether are to take their trials here on the 15th of October, upon a charge of high treason.
 All are evidently the lowest and labouring class of the community; manv ot them appeared in Court in their blue smock-frocks.

 Mr. Attorney-General— " I have a motion to submit to the Court, that Mr. Henry Litchfield, the Solicitor for the prosecution, instructed to deliver to the prisoners a list the Jurors, their professions, and places of residence, at the same time with the indictment.
-Your Lordships may recollect a simmilar order by the Court of King's Bench at the trial Watson."
+Your Lordships may recollect a simmilar order by the Court of King's Bench at the trial of Watson."

 Mr. Justice Abbott—" AN order shall be made to that effect."

 The Court adjourned at half past ten, to Wednesday, the 15th of October, at twelve o'clock.